 The best way without doubt though is to watch on official media sites and the best one for BBC documentaries is obviously the BBC iPlayer.

-What About for those Not in the UK?
+How to Watch BBC Documentaries for those Not in the UK?

 If you’re outside the United Kingdom, then I’m afraid the BBC iPlayer won’t normally be accessible to you.
 When you visit the site, your IP address will be checked and if it’s outside the UK then you won’t get access.
 It doesn’t matter whether you have a TV license, whether you’re from the UK or anything – if you’re physically outside the UK then it won’t work.
 It’s a complete block for anyone trying to access from non-UK network addresses.